Return to Fern Hill Beefmasters Fern Hill Bulls BBU Logo

 (FH Lawrence x Richland)

 FH Erik 07-7 #C958878.
 Purebred red paint star-faced bull born July 1, 2007, this guy was an inbred son of FH Richland and FH Lawrence.
-Don't usually do inbreeding, but BBU Rep Jerry Hemphill saw him in mid-August 2007 and said he was the best bull on the farm -- and we have some nice ones.
+BBU Rep Jerry Hemphill saw him in mid-August 2007 and said he was the best bull on the farm -- and we have some nice ones.
 Heavy boned, built right, with lots of thick muscling.
-Before we sold him in fall 2008, he sired two dandy little bulls for us, both of which are now sold.
+Don't usually do inbreeding, but his sire became fertile at 12 months and we didn't get him away from a couple of cows in time.
+You'd think we would have learned by now -- he also became fertile at a very young age (11 months!) and before we sold him in fall 2008, he sired two dandy little bulls for us, both of which are now sold.

 FH Chernobyl II 01-6 U. Purebred rich dark red bull born 4/26/06.
 He's got a good underline, great bone and frame, and carries a lot of muscle.
 Nice disposition, too.
 He's from a great cow family, classified U, and became fertile at 11 months of age.
 All our cows calved by him in 2008 -- three heifers and two very fancy young bull calves.
 Sold to Steve Oakman of Pennsylvania, we wish him all the best with this fine young bull.
-Take a look at his full sisters Shiloh and New Orleans, and his calves.
+We kept two of his daughters for our herd -- Alexandra and Janiebiker, and now have a granddaughter, Ireland, who is a real beauty.

 purebred bull,17 months